slbailey/Retrovue/docs/developer/abstract-design-principles.md

 - **Architectural Significance:** Introducing a new Authority is a major architectural decision and must be reflected in this document
 - **No Duplication:** No shadow authorities, cached versions, or local recomputations

+**The Service/Authority Firewall:**

+A Service is allowed to answer questions or perform work.
+An Authority is allowed to define truth.
+Do not silently let a Service become an Authority "because everything already calls it."
+If something is promoted to Authority, that promotion must be written into this document.

 **Violation Smell:**
 If you see multiple places guessing "current time," "current mode," or "current plan," you've destroyed system determinism and created unreconcilable state conflicts.